 - campaigning on local issues, for example planning applications, schooling or traffic hazards

-- helping promote estate or area based activities such as good neighbour schemes or Neighbourhood Watch
+- helping promote estate or area based activities, such as good neighbour schemes or Neighbourhood Watch

-- communication and publicity
+- communication skills